 How to remove the most common uniform stains

 Maintaining a professional appearance is of paramount importance for police officers, which means keeping your uniform stain-free

 By Sarah Calams, P1 Contributor

-Today's fire, EMS and police uniforms all have one thing in common: they must be clean in order to maintain a professional appearance.
+Today's police uniforms have one thing in common: they must be clean in order to maintain a professional appearance.
 But let's also be honest: stains happen.

 Here's a quick guide on how to remove the most common uniform stains.

 Believe it or not, blood stains are probably the easiest to remove before they set.
 However, if you wait to remove the blood stain after 24 hours, it may be nearly impossible to get rid of the stain.